The EDS Lass

 ABOUT THE BLOG

-The EDS Lass was started as a place to write honestly about living with Ehlers-Danlos Syndrome (the good, the bad and the ugly!) and publish relevant articles.
-The EDS Lass has three categories;
+The EDS Lass was started as a place to write honestly about living with Ehlers-Danlos Syndrome and publish relevant articles.
+The EDS Lass has four categories;

-Articles – I write articles on relevant topics including the law and human rights in medicine, women’s health, navigating the healthcare system, EDS and other conditions and more.
+Articles – I write articles on relevant topics including the law and human rights in medicine, women’s health, EDS and other conditions, barriers and issues in the healthcare system, and more

 Life with EDS – sharing life and adventures, practical tips and tricks managing EDS.